NEETINTEL/ARSYS/README.md

   * `thumbnail.jpg`

-_NOTE:_ I do not really 'get' GitHub and so some of this may be baffling.
+__NOTE:__ I do not really 'get' GitHub and so I may be doing some of this 'the wrong way'.
+I hope the script can still be of value despite that.
+Feedback and suggestions are welcome.